wazuh/wazuh-documentation/source/installation-guide/wazuh-server/unattended.rst

 Wazuh server cluster installation
 ---------------------------------

 Install the Wazuh server as a single-node or multi-node cluster according to your environment needs.
-If you want to install a single-node cluster, follow the instructions to install the Wazuh master node, and proceed directly with :ref:`installing the Wazuh dashboard <wazuh_dashboard_installation>`.
+If you want to install a single-node cluster, follow the instructions to install the Wazuh master node and proceed directly with :ref:`installing the Wazuh dashboard <wazuh_dashboard_installation>`.

-The installation process is divided in two stages.
+The installation process is divided into two stages.

 #.
 Wazuh master node installation